 The concept of conflicts of interest sounds complicated, but we don't think it is.
 A conflict exists whenever one party can potentially benefit at the expense of another party.
 For example, we have several affiliated firms (described in Item 10 of our Form ADV Part 2A) to which we may refer clients and may then receive direct or indirect compensation.
 To illustrate, the owners of CIA have a financial interest in Altera Private Access, LLC, which manages a number of special purpose vehicles (private funds).
 If you invest in these funds, the owners of CIA will receive compensation.
-Similarly, if you utilize our affiliate Capital Accounting & Tax, LLC, a portion of the fees you pay for those services will flow through to the common owners of CIA.
-In addition, we accept soft dollar payments, a common industry practice in which the transaction fees that clients pay are used to purchase research or other products that are useful to an investment adviser firm.
+Also, we have an accounting division, Capital Accounting & Tax, LLC (a subsidiary of Capital Investment Advisors, LLC) ("CAT").
+Should you decide to engage CAT for accounting work, you will be assessed separate fees in addition to the management fees you pay.

 As described in detail in Item 12 of our Form ADV Part 2A, we recommend that you hold your account(s) at Charles Schwab & Co., Inc. ("Schwab") or Fidelity Brokerage Services, LLC ("Fidelity").
 These firms offer adviser-based programs.
 We receive benefits from our participation in these programs, which provides an incentive for us to encourage you to keep your account(s) at a particular custodian broker.
 However, we pass those benefits on to you in the form of enhanced pricing and top tier customer service, to name just two.
 For decades, registered investment advisers have held to what is known as a fiduciary standard.
 The standard requires our constant commitment to our duty of loyalty and care to you, our client.
 While brokers have recently been legally forced to adopt certain tenets of the fiduciary standard, advisers have always held to this higher level of trust and fierce protection of your interests.
 To continue this conversation, you might want to ask: